verrazzano/docs/content/en/docs/howto/customlogging/_index.md

 ```
 In order to interact with the [Fluentd DaemonSet]({{< relref "/docs/monitoring/logs/#fluentd-daemonset" >}}) that Verrazzano manages, the configuration must redirect logs to stdout, as shown in the match block at the end of the previous Fluentd config file.
-This ConfigMap must be deployed before the following resources.
+This ConfigMap must be deployed prior to the following resources.

-## Fluentd Custom Sidecar Volumes
+## Create Fluentd custom sidecar volumes

 Now that the Fluentd configuration ConfigMap is deployed, create volumes to grant Fluentd access to the application logs and the Fluentd configuration file.
 ```yaml